 Kate Dorrell, Communications Associate, is a 30+-year resident of Arlington who has worked with AHS since 2007.
 A federal retiree, she worked at the Departments of Energy, Army, Education, and Labor, in positions ranging from writer-editor to training developer to mediator/facilitator and equal opportunity specialist.
 She volunteers with Samaritan Ministry and Arlington Independent Media.

-Stephanie Boyer, Administrative and Events Associate, keeps AHS organized and our events running smoothly.
+Stephanie Boyer, Administrative and Events Associate, keeps AHS organized by providing administrative support, coordinates events and meeting venues and keeps our things running smoothly.
 She lives in South Arlington with her family.

 Board of Directors